 11. Direct Complaints to Panel Members

-11.1 Any complaint addressed to an individual Panel Member about the Mayor when acting in relation to their PCC functions and/or any Deputy Mayor for Policing and Crime should be immediately directed by the recipient to the PCP Officers via email to pcpofficer@wakefield.gov.uk, along with any other available information that is relevant to the complaint, in accordance with the Regulations.
+11.1 Any complaint addressed to an individual Panel Member about the Mayor when acting in relation to their PCC functions and/or any Deputy Mayor for Policing and Crime should be immediately directed by the recipient to the Panel Officers via email to pcpofficer@wakefield.gov.uk, along with any other available information that is relevant to the complaint, in accordance with the Regulations.

 11.2 If Panel Members are approached in person regarding a complaint about the Mayor and/or any Deputy Mayor for Policing and Crime, they must decline to discuss this and direct the complainant to the relevant process and procedures.